 At Kimco, we're committed to providing annual reporting on our corporate responsibility program, including both quantitative and qualitative information about impacts and initiatives.
-While we have disclosed program information for several years-including responding annually to both CDP and the Global Real Estate Sustainability Benchmark (GRESB) since 2011-this is the organization's first standalone report.
+We have disclosed program information for several years including responding annually to both CDP and the Global Real Estate Sustainability Benchmark (GRESB) since 2011 and this is our second comprehensive report.